sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 --------------------------------
 Python dictionary with key to be 'S', 'Y', 'rho' and 'gamma'.
 Default value: None

-If one is restarting PyGRANSO, the previous L-BFGS information can be recycled by setting opts.limited_mem_warm_start = soln.H_final, where soln is PyGRANSO's output struct from a previous run.
+If one is restarting NCVX, the previous L-BFGS information can be recycled by setting opts.limited_mem_warm_start = soln.H_final, where soln is NCVX's output struct from a previous run.
 Note that one can either reuse the previous H0 or set a new one.

 prescaling_threshold